SurajitDaz/ComputerVision_DeepLearning/GAN/GAN_MNIST/ReadMe.md

 DCGAN implementation can be divided into six steps.
-They are as follows:<br>
+They are as follows (Ref. manual for implementation https://www.tensorflow.org/tutorials/generative/dcgan):<br>

 * Importing Libraries with the specific versions
   - numpy - 1.19.2